artcom/klear/README.md

-# Kinetic Light Engine Archice - klear
+# Kinetic Light Engine Archive - klear

 Create and manage choreographies for motors and lights on the Manta Rhei.
 This document describes the Kinetic Light Engine File Format which contains